Global T20 stars excited to be part of PSL

 Multan Sultans Johnson Charles said that the PSL would help players prepare well for the T20 World Cup.

 Islamabad United Usman Khawaja said is looking forward to play the team which belongs to his birth place.
-“That the HBL PSL 6 is continuing despite the hurdles and challenges it had to face recently is excellent news for fans and players alike.
-These are extremely difficult times for so many.
-But the event organisers have done a tremendous job to relocate the event and organise all the logistics in such a short time.
+“That the HBL PSL 6 is continuing despite the hurdles and challenges it had to face recently is excellent news for fans and players alike,” he said.